-The good news is that once you’ve selected the right company structure you can easily overcome the major banking hurdles and have the ability to be eligible for UAE corporate banking and enjoy the benefits of no corporate or personal tax.
+The good news is that once you’ve selected the right company structure you can easily overcome the major banking hurdles and could be eligible for UAE corporate banking and enjoy the benefits of no corporate or personal tax.

 The UAE Central Bank is the financial regulatory authority for the country.
 Currently the commercial banks are divided into two (2) categories:

-Currently there are twenty three (23) local banking institutions and the majority of local banks are listed as Private Joint Stock Companies.
+Currently there are twenty-five (25) local banking institutions and the majority of local banks are listed as Private Joint Stock Companies.

-There are twenty six (26) different foreign branches established in the UAE.
+There are thirty-six (26) different foreign branches established in the UAE.

 Banking representatives need to prove to the regulators that they in fact Know Your Client (KYC) well, along with being able to understand the nature of the business and where funds have been sourced to comply with Anti-Money Laundering (AML) checks.